NVIDIAGameWorks/Streamline/docs/ProgrammingGuide.md

 struct Constants
 {
     //!
 IMPORTANT: All matrices are row major (see float4x4 definition) and
     //! must NOT contain temporal AA jitter offset (if any).
-Clip space jitter offset
+Any jitter offset
     //! should be provided as the additional parameter Constants::jitterOffset (see below)

     //!
 Specifies matrix transformation from the camera view to the clip space. float4x4 cameraViewToClip;
     //!
 Specifies matrix transformation from the clip space to the camera view space.